chenxingqiang/secret-learn/doc/computing/computational_performance.rst

 Model Compression
 ..................

-Model compression in jax-sklearn only concerns linear models for the moment.
+Model compression in secret-learn only concerns linear models for the moment.
 In this context it means that we want to control the model sparsity (i.e. the number of non-zero coordinates in the model vectors).
 It is generally a good idea to combine model sparsity with sparse input data representation.